Flensburg stabbing incident: Attack

-Although it was initially reported that there were no witness, a witness did come forward and confirm the events of the attack.
+Although it was initially reported that there were no witnesses, a witness did come forward and confirm the events of the attack.

 Attacker

-The attacker was a 24 years old Eritrean refugee who arrived in Germany in September 2015.
-According to officials, he had attacked a neighbour with an iron rod in April.
+The attacker was a 24-year-old Eritrean refugee who arrived in Germany in September 2015.
+According to officials, he had attacked a neighbour with an iron rod in April 2015.
 He was also suspected of having previously threatened people with a knife.

 Aftermath

 The interior minister of Germany, Horst Seehofer, commented that violence could never be tolerated regardless of whether it was directed towards the police or the people.

 The Flensburger Tageblatt reported that no Deutsche Bundesbahn security employees were on board the train.
-A spokesman from the Press Office of the Federal Police in Potsdam said that in dangerous situations aboard trains, travelers should show notify authorities and "show moral courage."
+A spokesman from the Press Office of the Federal Police in Potsdam said that in dangerous situations aboard trains, travelers should notify authorities and "show moral courage."